 But in a people-focused business, they serve an important role: as morale boosters.

 Metrics that excite senior leadership will rarely have the same effect on your rank and file.
-After all, why should a junior designer care if you had a blockbuster quarter or that you reduced client churn by 15%?
+After all, why should a junior designer care if you had a blockbuster quarter or if you reduced client churn by 15%?

-In contrast, vanity metrics - pageviews, likes, shares, etc. - serve as tangible proof that the designer’s work is being appreciated.
+In contrast, vanity metrics - page views, likes, shares, etc. - serve as tangible proof that the designer’s work is being appreciated.
 It might not mean much to your bottom line if a video gets 500,000 views or 5M, but to the team that created it, it can serve as powerful motivation.

 The key is to find vanity metrics that are directly tied to your creative teams’ performance.

 Once you have these metrics, track them in a central dashboard and make them easily accessible to your creative teams.

 Knowing how they’re doing will be a great motivational tool.
 It will also help them spot issues and improve their performance in the future.

 Over to You

 Adopting data in your business is neither fast nor easy.
 Every agency has different foundations and will take different paths to become data-driven.

 The core principles, however, remain the same: get organizational buy-in, cultivate a “data habit”, and make sure that all your data is easily accessible.